 Babe Ruth has his own area within the Hall of Fame.
 So cool seeing all that he did!

 There was a special room where the Who’s on First video was shown.
 If you have never heard the Who’s on First hilarious story, or haven’t seen it in a while, here’s a link to it: Click here

 A glass case showed off pins, penants and rings from each year the World Series has been played since 1903.
 Here a photo of some of the recent years and information about the 1903: The first modern world series.

-Javy Lopez was Chad’s favorite player in Chad’s younger years.
+Javy Lopez was our oldest son’s favorite player in his younger years.
 Javy was an excellent Atlanta Braves catcher as well as a phenomenal hitter.
 He was always fun to watch.
 I don’t know if he’ll be inducted into the Hall of Fame but he was recognized here!

 Hank Aaron had his own section as well.
 He’s one of the amazing Atlanta Braves players from days past!

 The locker used by Hank Aaron, at Atlanta Stadium in 1974.
 Atlanta Stadium was the Braves home park from 1966 to 1996.
 I’m going to end today’s blog with one of the wildest and funny mascots.
 The Phillie Phanatic is the official mascot of the Philadelphia Phillies Major League Baseball team.
 He is a large, furry, green bi-pedal creature with an extendable tongue.
 I’m including him and the Philadelphia Phillies cage showing lots of their memorabilia to say hi to the really nice ladies I had the pleasure of visiting with a couple of evenings ago.
 They stayed in the spot next to us and we had a really nice time getting to know each other.
 They are on vacation in an RV and love the Phillies!
 So thanks ladies for being so nice and we surely did stay away from the Baseball Wax Museum!!!
 Thanks for the Tip!!